laitanawe/introscicomp/_episodes/02-installing-software.md

 The module loading process manipulates other special environment variables as well, including variables that influence where the system looks for software libraries, and sometimes variables which tell commercial software packages where to find license servers.

 The module command also restores these shell environment variables to their previous state when a module is unloaded.

+## Containers: Docker vs Singularity/Apptainer

+Containers are used for packaging software because they allow for reproducibility of research and reusability of code.
+Docker and Apptainer are two container technologies that are generally used by researchers but Apptainer is widely supported for scientific computing.
+Docker is often blocked on HPC clusters but Singularity/Apptainer isn't.

+The real reason comes to down to root privileges, which are the highest level of access on a Linux/Unix system.
+Both Docker and Singularity are designed to run on these systems.

+The Docker daemon (that powers Docker containers) inherently requires root privileges.
+This allows the Docker daemon to create, modify, and delete files anywhere on the host by mounting host directories into the container on your behalf.
+This makes Docker very helpful when running on your local machine or on a virtual machine on the cloud where root privileges are allowed.

+On HPC's, which are shared environments, users generally do not have root privileges.
+Rather, each user typically has a home directory with read-write privileges, a temporary scratch directory, and may have access to project directories (e.g., accessible by all users of a lab).
+You may have read access to system-wide directories, but having write-access would allow someone to have the ability to make system-wide changes (that's bad).

+At this point, it's probably becoming clear why HPC administrators block Docker - the inherent root privileges of the Docker daemon are a security concern on a shared environment.
+It would allow the Docker container to write anywhere, potentially compromising the system or other users' data.

+Singularity (aka Apptainer) was designed for shared environment HPCs.
+It is 'HPC-friendly' because it maps your user ID (and therefore your privileges) to the container you're running.
+For this reason, you cannot access directories while running a process inside a container that you wouldn't be able to as a user.
+A direct consequence of Singularity's non-root, user-mapped design, is that apart from your home directory (which is automatically mounted inside your container), you must explicitly bind other directories that you'd like to access inside of the container (such as your scratch or a project directory).
+If you attempt to bind a directory outside of your permissions, it will fail.

+Thankfully, you can directly run Docker images with Singularity.
+When you run 'singularity pull docker://ubuntu:22.04', Singularity downloads the relevant Docker image layers and metadata from DockerHub and converts it in Singularity Image Format (SIF).
+Singularity can then use this SIF file to build and run a Singularity container.

+{% include figure.html max-width="75%" caption=""
+   file="/fig/docker_vs_apptainer.jpeg"
+   alt="Comparing Docker and Apptainer" %}

 ## Directly Installing Software